iron-fish/website/docs/rpc.md

 ### `chain/getTransactionStream`

-Streams transactions from a given head sequence
+Streams transactions from a head sequence given an incoming view key

 #### Request